What is AI engineering?

 • The terms are often used interchangeably in marketing, but distinctions matter technically

 For practical purposes: if someone says 'AI' in a product context, they usually mean machine learning.
 If they mention neural networks or transformers, that's deep learning.
+For a glossary of related terms, see the Innovation Dictionary.

 Data scientists focus on extracting insights from data and building models; AI engineers focus on deploying those models into production systems that work reliably at scale.
-Data scientists ask 'what can we learn?'—AI engineers ask 'how do we ship this?'
+Data scientists ask 'what can we learn?' - AI engineers ask 'how do we ship this?'

 • Data Scientist - Analyzes data, builds models, focuses on accuracy and insights